CheckiO/checkio-mission-template/README.md

 At the 'enabled' icon however, some details of this drawing have been accentuated by a blue(#82D1F5) collor to highlight its active status.

 You can use the given templates.

-#### story.html
-This is a funny story about the task, it does not need to explain the task's goal.
-A paragraph of div with the story class does not show in the editor's task description.

 #### short_task_description.html
 A summary of the task.